 (Offered as FREN 342 and SWAG 342) Prostitutes play a central role in nineteenth-century French fiction, especially of the realistic and naturalistic kind.
 Both widely available and largely visible in nineteenth-century France, prostitutes inspired many negative stereotypes.
 But, as the very product of the culture that marginalized her, the prostitute offered an ideal vehicle for writers to criticize the hypocrisy of bourgeois mores.
 The socially stratified world of prostitutes, ranging from low-ranking sex workers to high-class courtesans, presents a fascinating microcosm of French society as a whole.
 We will read selections from Honoré de Balzac, Splendeur et misère des courtisanes; Victor Hugo, Les Misérables; and Gustave Flaubert, L’éducation sentimentale; as well as Boule-de-Suif and other stories by Guy de Maupassant; La fille Elisa by Edmond de Goncourt; Nana by Emile Zola; Marthe by Joris-Karl Huysmans; La dame aux camélias by Alexandre Dumas fils; and extracts from Du côté de chez Swann by Marcel Proust.
 Additional readings will be drawn from the fields of history (Alain Corbin, Michelle Perrot) and critical theory (Walter Benjamin, Michel Foucault, Julia Kristeva).
 We will also discuss visual representations of prostitutes in nineteenth-century French art (Gavarni, Daumier, C. Guys, Degas, Manet, Toulouse-Lautrec).
 Conducted in French.

-This seminar explores the AIDS and Ebola epidemics in the U.S. and globally, and the role of socio-economic, political and biological factors in the shaping of the epidemics.
-The course encourages students to think about AIDS, Ebola and other diseases politically, while remaining attentive to their bodily and health effects.
-We will engage with AIDS and Ebola on various scales, from the virus and immune cells to the transnational pharmaceutical industry, and from physical human contact to the political economies of health care.
-We will examine the racialization of the epidemics and study the processes by which some groups of people become more vulnerable to the epidemics than others.
-We will also explore the gender dimension of these epidemics, particularly the AIDS epidemic, from intimate sexual relations and power dynamics involved in negotiations over condom use, to global processes such as the feminization of poverty, the neoliberal economic restructuring of health systems, and the politics of scientific and medical research on AIDS.
-In addition, we will examine the role of social movements in responding to these epidemics.
+This seminar explores the gender dimension of the HIV epidemic in the U.S. and globally, and the role of socio-economic, political and biological factors in the shaping of the epidemic.
+This course encourages students to think about AIDS and other diseases politically, while remaining attentive to their bodily and social effects.
+We will engage with AIDS on various scales, from the virus and T cells to the transnational pharmaceutical industry, and from intimate sexual relations to the political economies of health care.
+We will consider the processes by which some groups of people become more vulnerable to the epidemic than others and we will read about the power dynamics involved in negotiations over condom use.
+Global processes that guide our investigation include the feminization of poverty, the neoliberal economic restructuring of health systems and the politics of scientific and medical research on AIDS.
+In addition, the course examines the role of social movements in responding to the epidemic.

 (Offered as POSC 467 [SC] and SWAG 467) The goal of this seminar is illuminate the complex character of social movements and civil society organizations and their vital influence on Indian democracy.
 Social movements have strengthened democratic processes by forming or allying with political parties and thereby contributed to the growth of a multi-party system.
 They have increased the political power of previously marginalized and underprivileged groups and pressured the state to address social inequalities.
 However conservative religious movements and civil society organizations have threatened minority rights and undermined secular, democratic principles.
 During the semester, we will interact through internet technology with students, scholars and community organizers in India.
 This seminar counts as an advanced seminar in Political Science.